bellinux/pframework/components/cameraMovement.md

 ---
-title: Camera Movement
+title: CameraMovement
 parent: Components
 nav_order: 5
 ---

-# The Camera Movement Component
+# The CameraMovement Component

-The CameraMovement component facilitates camera-based motion detection.
+The `CameraMovement` component facilitates camera-based motion detection.
 It captures webcam input, and calculates motion direction and magnitude.
 Users can set a callback function to receive motion data updates.

-## Starting Camera Movement Detection
+## Starting CameraMovement Detection
 To start detecting camera movements and calculating optical flow, call the `start` method.
 You can specify an optional frequency (in milliseconds) and an optional camera ID.

 ```javascript